What is Vouchsafe

 Every token proves itself:

-If those three checks pass — you can trust the identity.
+If those three checks pass — you can trust the token came from the identity.

 No servers.
 No shared secrets.
 No directories.
 Just a token — and the math to prove it.